What is an Integration Clause?

 Nonetheless, an integration clause can help keep parties protected from unwelcome surprises down the road, and parties should carefully consider each provision that they write into their contracts before signing off.

-The attorneys at Beresford Booth PLLC have significant experience in contract formation, interpretation, and enforcement across a wide variety of subjects, and have negotiated and litigated matters pertaining to integration clauses.
+The attorneys at Beresford Booth have significant experience in contract formation, interpretation, and enforcement across a wide variety of subjects, and have negotiated and litigated matters pertaining to integration clauses.